Strom v. Saskatchewan Registered Nurses’ Association (SKCA)

 Strom v.
 Saskatchewan Registered Nurses’ Association was heard by the Court of Queen’s Bench for Saskatchewan on January 18, 2018.
 The case challenged a decision of the Saskatchewan Registered Nurse’s Association (“SRNA”) Discipline Committee, which found Ms. Strom guilty of professional misconduct for statements she made on social media that were critical of the nursing care her recently deceased grandfather had received prior to his death.
 The case raises important civil liberties questions regarding the role of free expression in professional regulatory proceedings.

-The BC Civil Liberties Association (“BCCLA”) is intervening in the case to draw attention to the potential chilling effect and improper encroachment on private life that results from professional regulators disciplining off-duty expressive activities of professionals.
-The BCCLA offers the Court a framework to appropriately balance the interests of regulators in ensuring the good standing of their profession with the interests of all professionals, and the public, in free expression.
+The BC Civil Liberties Association (“BCCLA”) intervened in the case to draw attention to the potential chilling effect and improper encroachment on private life that results from professional regulators disciplining off-duty expressive activities of professionals.
+The BCCLA offered the Court a framework to appropriately balance the interests of regulators in ensuring the good standing of their profession with the interests of all professionals, and the public, in free expression.

 The BCCLA is represented in this case by Greg Fingas of Gerrand Rath Johnson LLP of Regina, Saskatchewan.